Fsu0413/QtCompile/content/Miscellaneous/NotesForThisRepo.en.md

 (Updated {{% date 2023 1 8 %}}) **No certificate** which may be devastating for especially non-developers.
 Binary program certificate must be bought on expensive price, yet I as a personal developer can't afford it for only a simple trust verification.
 This leads to a problem that the program is reported to be not trusted when running my build of Qt.
 There is no solution for this problem at the moment.
-I won't buy certificate for verification until commericial customization started and I earned some money by it in the future.
+I won't buy certificate for verification until commercial customization started and I earned some money by it in the future.
 It is possible to implement GPG verifiiation before certificate can be bought.
 (Although it has been put away for a long time...)
 (Qt before 5.14 can't be trusted due to patch of Qt after install.
 Qt 5.14 and later can be relocated which resolves this problem)